pathum1/OBSTrigger/README.md

-# **OBSTrigger**
+# **OBS Scenario Switcher**

-OBSTrigger is a Python-based application that allows users to create and manage scenarios for OBS Studio.
-Each scenario consists of a scene, a source, and an event (Kill, Death, or Assist).
-The application communicates with OBS Studio through the OBS Websocket API to fetch and update scenes and sources.
+Easily create and manage OBS Studio scenarios with the OBS Scenario Switcher.
+This Python-based application offers a simple and user-friendly interface to control your scenes, sources, and events (Kill, Death, or Assist) in OBS Studio.

 ## **Features**

-🔷Create, edit, and delete scenarios.
+🔷 **Create, Edit, and Delete Scenarios**: Easily set up and manage your OBS Studio scenarios.

-🔷Automatically switch OBS scenes and sources based on the selected event.
+🔷 **Automatic Scene and Source Switching**: Automatically switch scenes and sources in OBS Studio based on the selected event.

-🔷Easy-to-use graphical user interface (GUI) built using Tkinter.
+🔷 **Intuitive GUI**: A simple graphical user interface built with Tkinter makes managing your scenarios a breeze.

-🔷Saves scenarios to a file, allowing you to load them in future sessions.
+🔷 **Save and Load Scenarios**: Save your scenarios to a file and load them in future sessions.

 ## **Installation**

-**1. Clone the repository**
+**1. Clone the Repository**

 ```
 git clone https://github.com/pathum1/OBSTrigger.git
 ```

-**2. Change into the cloned directory**
+**2. Change into the Cloned Directory**

 ```
-cd obs-scenario-switcher
+cd OBSTrigger
 ```

 **3.(Optional) Create a virtual environment and activate it**

 ```
 python -m venv venv
 source venv/bin/activate  # For Linux and macOS